 Data pertaining to low level exposure to lead contributing to developmental toxicity in infants and young children were recently reviewed.
-Consensus exists between the reports, which suggest that PbB levels in humans >10 μg/dL can affect paediatric intellectual development (ASTDR, 2007; Donovan, J, 1996).

-In addition, data regarding the effects on children of higher levels of lead exposure were reviewed.
-Although neurobehavioural deficits were reported in children with PbB levels <10 μg/dL, there is uncertainty attached to these estimates of reported effects

-(ASTDR, 2007).
-Even so, the US Centers for Disease Control and Prevention (CDC) has a reference level of 5 μ g/dL, above which it is recommended that public health action be initiated (CDC).
+Consensus exists between the reports which suggest that PbB levels greater than 10 μg/dL can affect paediatric intellectual development (ASTDR, 2007; Donovan, J; 1996).
+In addition, data regarding the effects on children exposed to higher levels of lead were reviewed and although neurobehavioural deficits were reported in children with PbB levels less than 10 μg/dL, there is uncertainty attached to these estimates of reported effects (ASTDR, 2007).
+Even so, the US Centers for Disease Control and Prevention (CDC) has a reference level of 5 ug/dL, above which they recommend that public health action be initiated (CDC).